 While probate properties offer opportunities to buy real estate for pennies on the dollar, finding them in a competitive market can be difficult.

 As a real estate investor, don’t limit yourself to one method of locating properties.
-Here are 5 ways to find probate leads in Washington DC and North Carolina.
+Here are 5 ways to find probate leads in Charlotte.

 1. Read the Obituaries